Collzbaba/02-challenge-/README.md

 Changed Header
-changed the all div to section
+changed all div tabs to section in the html and css file added alt tabs to the images changed the copy right year added class to the id tab removed develop folder